zackrylangford/elasticbeanstalk-tutorial-django-postgres/README.md

 Once you have completed that, it will go through and create the resources (may take a couple of minutes)

 Use eb status after everything is created to check the status.
+## You will get an error on this deployment, as you need to have the below added in so that it will work.
 ```
 eb status
 ```
+## IMPORTANT
 Copy the CNAME property (this is the domain name of where the application is located)

 Open the settings.py file and locate the ALLOWED_HOSTS setting and add the CNAME into that section.
+If you don't add this to the allowed hosts, you will get errors and your site will not be available.

 Save that file and run eb deploy to update that: eb deploy